 In 1993 I started making art from recycled materials.
 It was fun to use whatever I could find to make sculpture.
 Of course, like many artists, I found the cost of materials prohibitive and that motivated me to use found objects.
 Most of all it simply felt right to reuse things.

 When my son was born, sourcing organic vegetables to give him very best nutrition that I could became my priority.

-On my quest to seek chemical-free food I met wonderful people who kindly shared their wisdom and life experience with me.
+On my quest to seek chemical-free food I met wonderful people who kindly shared their wisdom with me.
 They taught me about the environment and opened my eyes to planetary issues at a time when every day internet access to information had not yet manifested in Ireland.

-As my son grew up, so I grew.
+As my son grew up, my awareness grew.
 Yoga came much later.

 So is this all happy ending stuff: did I evolve, become a yoga teacher, improve step by step and never make mistakes again?
 Not all all.
 Look at this as an example:

 This yoga mat started tearing and peeling after just four uses!
 Why?
 Because it is cheap PVC shit, imported from China, that’s why.

 I bought a box of these mats a few years for women who were on a low income.
 I knew that the products would not last long, but I had no money to do better at the time.
 The women were delighted to have a new mat each, however I tested a mat myself and felt dismayed when bits started peeling off so soon.

 In 2017 I pledged to do better in future, and so began the search for genuinely Earth-friendly options.
 After trawling through lots of fake claims and endless ‘green’ clichés (lies), I found the genuine article.
 Now I use a yoga mat that is so Earth-friendly, it can eventually be added to garden compost!